 It’s first important to consider your loved one’s daily schedule.
-Many residents keep a busy schedule full of activities, so it is important that you schedule your visit at a time that is convenient, both for yourself and your loved one in assisted living in Vista.
+Many residents keep a busy schedule full of activities, so it is important that you schedule your visit at a time that is convenient, both for yourself and your loved one in assisted living.
 If your loved one has Alzheimer’s disease or dementia, it can be wise to speak to the staff and ask about the best times for a visit.

 Begin your visit with a good hug and be sure to state that you are happy to be there.
 Bring some flowers or perhaps some candy (unless health restrictions prohibit this) or some fresh fruit.
 Drawings or handmade cards from grandchildren or young relatives also can be a welcome gift.
 While your loved one might remember you, it is quite common that they will not recall who you are, even if you are a spouse, sibling or child.
 Simply introduce yourself and explain that you have come for a visit.

-If you are visiting a person with any type of dementia at a home for assisted living in Vista, consider only having one or two people visit at any given time.
+If you are visiting a person with any type of dementia at a home for assisted living, consider only having one or two people visit at any given time.
 Having to deal with many visitors can be confusing and downright frightening for someone with Alzheimer’s or dementia.
 The whole purpose behind visiting is to bring some comfort and cheer, not to upset the person, so keep in mind that multiple visitors may be difficult for them to handle.

 When sitting with your loved one, hold their hand or gently rub their arm.
 Offer to give them a foot rub or even a pedicure.
 This can be very soothing and welcome, but be sure to ask if it is ok prior to touching them.
 Just say, “may I give you a hug or a back rub?”
 Sometimes just sitting with a loved one and looking at a scrapbook or photo album and talking quietly brings a great deal of enjoyment.
 You might also play a simple game, listen to music or eat a meal with your loved one.